gotchas : Java Glossary

 4. instance variable

 Do you inherit the superclass version or get subclass version?
 This is all so confusing, I suggest you perform some experiments.
-Here a little program I wrote to discover the various shadowing and overriding behaviours:
+Here a little program I wrote to discover the various shadowing and overriding behaviours: My general advice is never to shadow variables.
+There is no need for it.
+It just causes confusion.
+In summary:

-"broken" setLocation, setSize, setBackground, setForeground
+broken setLocation, setSize, setBackground, setForeground

 People often complain they can’t get setLocation, setSize, setBounds, setBackground or setForeground to work.
 The problem is usually that something else is setting them and overriding your settings: Culprits include: